Managed local follow-up of long term cancer survivors: ADAPT

 Work Package 1 Examining the impact of ADAPT on activity at the Christie hospital:

-• The impact of ADAPT on activity at the Christie hospital will be assessed by examining the number of clinic appointments that have been opened to other uses as a result of patients being managed in primary care, and how these resources have been otherwise utilised.
+- The impact of ADAPT on activity at the Christie hospital is being assessed by examining the number of clinic appointments that have been opened to other uses as a result of patients being managed in primary care, and how these resources have been otherwise utilised.
 Standard health economic approaches typically measure such impacts in terms of the benefits of the alternative use of resources.
-An assessment of activity from patients under the ADAPT scheme will also be conducted – this will inform the net impacts on the hospital.
+An assessment of activity from patients under the ADAPT scheme is also being conducted – this informs the net impacts on the hospital.

 Work Package 2 – Estimating the consequences of the ADAPT scheme on overall primary and secondary health care costs:

-• The potential impacts of implementing ADAPT on the healthcare system are unclear, the transfer to primary care may result in better management of complications and resultant reductions in secondary care activity, alternatively, if reviews are not conducted, there is the potential for greater complications and associated activity.
-This study will use individual-level data on health care use and patient/provider characteristics from the integrated care record, a contact-level data source providing longitudinal information on a range of measures of health care use, and clinical and administrative information.
+- The potential impacts of implementing ADAPT on the healthcare system are unclear, the transfer to primary care may result in better management of complications and resultant reductions in secondary care activity.
+Alternatively, if reviews are not conducted, there is the potential for greater complications and associated activity.
+This study is using individual-level data on health care use and patient/provider characteristics from the integrated care record, a contact-level data source providing longitudinal information on a range of measures of health care use, and clinical and administrative information.

 Who are we working with?